AFelipeTrujillo/telegram-bot-chess/README.md

-# Chess Telegram Bot
+# Telegram Chess Bot

-Chess Telegram Bot is a simple Telegram bot that allows users to play chess and get game analysis using the Stockfish chess engine.
+This is a simple Telegram bot for playing chess.
+The bot allows users to start new games, make moves, and receive responses from the bot.
+It uses the **python-chess** library for chess-related functionalities.

 ## Features

 - Start a new chess game.
 - Make moves during the game.
-- Get suggestions for the best move using Stockfish.
+- Get bot move using **Stockfish**.
 - View the current state of the chess board.

 ## Getting Started